 This page is where details such as athlete profile, personal details, subscription and password can be accessed and edited.
 The athlete can also rate their coach each month by accessing the “Rate Coach” tab.

 The Charts plot very useful information, all of which are explained in detail within each chart type.
-Here critical performance, training consistency, weekly planned training volume and combined performance for multisport athletes can be compared month on month.
+Here critical performance, training consistency, weekly planned training volume and combined performance for multisport athletes can be compared month on month, week to week or even daya to day.
 MPG has been developed with the goal of providing the answers to two fundamental questions: “Am I fitter?”, and “Will I perform better in my next race?”